The Ledge

 She embraces him, falling into his chest.
 Her first full bodily contact in so long that she runs her hands over his torso, feeling its shape and firmness.
 He gasps and lunges back.
 He looks at her in shock before recollecting himself.

-The woman, overcome with sudden shame over her incomprehensible act, leaves quickly without saying a word.
+The woman, overcome with incomprehension, leaves quickly without saying a word.

 EXT.
 STREET, HEADED TOWARD THE PARK

-With nowhere to go and disturbed by what she has done, she spins off in an unseen direction, walking quickly and reliving what happened.
-In distress she reaches a city park but instead of going in walks beside it along a tree-lined street, slowing down by a quaint cafe.
+With nowhere to go and disturbed by what transpired, she spins off in an unforeseen direction.
+In distress she reaches a city park, but instead of going in walks beside it along a tree-lined street, slowing down by a quaint cafe.

 INT.
 CAFE